Quatres hommes autochtones en habits cérémoniaux, à jouer un gros tambour en chantant

 Can’t attend in person?

 Check out the FREE online event!
 With workshops, seminars and demonstrations by Indigenous experts, it’s a great opportunity to learn about Indigenous cultures virtually.
-Registration for this virtual learning experience is coming soon.
+All you need to do is register.

 Image gallery